 It begins with a commitment from all

-Providing equal access and opportunity to high-quality instruction requires school communities to maintain an asset-based lens when thinking about their ELs.
-Instructional environments where EL thrive will:
+Providing equal access and opportunity to high-quality instruction requires school communities to maintain an asset-based lens when thinking about their MLs.
+Instructional environments where ML thrive will:

-- encourage genuine academic conversations.
-ELs need regular, authentic opportunities to use their second language for diverse purposes in order to develop communicative competence.
+encourage genuine academic conversations.
+MLs need regular, authentic opportunities to use their second language for diverse purposes in order to develop communicative competence.

-- provide multiple ways for ELs to access instructional content and to demonstrate their learning on assessments.
+provide multiple ways for MLs to access instructional content and to demonstrate their learning on assessments.
 Universal Design for Learning provides a framework that supports all students and compliments an asset-based approach to teaching English Learners.

-- encourage participation in extra-curricular activities.
-Extra-curricular activities including athletics, art and music class and academic and non-academic clubs provide ELs with supportive spaces to develop language and foster school connectedness.
+encourage participation in extra-curricular activities.
+Extra-curricular activities including athletics, art and music class and academic and non-academic clubs provide MLs with supportive spaces to develop language and foster school connectedness.

-An asset-based approach to educating our ELs fosters a culture of belonging and creates an environment for academic, social and emotional growth and development.
-By providing rigorous instruction in all content areas, regardless of English language proficiency, school communities create opportunity and equity for their ELs.
+An asset-based approach to educating our MLs fosters a culture of belonging and creates an environment for academic, social and emotional growth and development.
+By providing rigorous instruction in all content areas, regardless of English language proficiency, school communities create opportunity and equity for their MLs.